 - Mung bean sprouts

-- Pork belly very thinly sliced, found at Asian food markets
+- Pork belly is very thinly sliced, found at Asian food markets

-- Noodles either ramen style or rice noodles
+- Noodles are either ramen style or rice noodles

 - Frozen dumplings